 Confused about what a word means?
 Don’t be!
 My glossary of mattress-related terms debunks the jargon:

-Otherwise known as a spring mattress, these were up to recently the de rigeur mattress type that everyone owned.
+Otherwise known as a spring or pocket spring mattress, these were up to recently the de rigeur mattress type that everyone owned.
 They have large metal spring in them.

 Memory foam / foam mattress